jjorissen52/python-qgenda/README.rst

 Caching Authentication
 +++++++++++++++++++++++
-The client saves its saved authentication token in cache so you don't need to re-authenticate between instances unless your token expires. redis and python-memcached are currently the only supported cache backends.
+The client saves its authentication token in cache so you don't need to re-authenticate between instances unless your token expires. redis and python-memcached are currently the only supported cache backends.
 Using the below configuration

 Redis